zopefoundation/zope.file/src/zope/file/adapters.rst

 Writing to this read-only file is impossible, as the interface does not require it:

-   >>> r.write(b"some more content")
+   >>> r.write(b"some more content")  # doctest: +ELLIPSIS
    Traceback (most recent call last):
-   AttributeError: 'ReadFileAdapter' object has no attribute 'write'
+   AttributeError: 'ReadFileAdapter' object has no attribute 'write'...

 With a write-file the opposite happens.
 We can write but not read: